What is a

 Camera Line Basics

 Simultaneous Video Outputs

 NDI, USB & SDI PTZOptics cameras can send three simultaneous video streams through HDMI, HD-SDI, USB 3.0 and IP streaming (NDI|HX®) depending on the model you choose.
 Accommodate multiple video production workflows and grow almost any video project goals!

 Camera Control Options

-Every PTZOptics camera can be control via IP (over the network), RS-232 (via VISCA), or UVC (through a USB cable) for the USB models.
-IP control is quickly becoming a preferred standard for ease of use.
-Once connected to the network each camera will set a static IP address and you will be able to log into the camera to adjust settings and operate PTZ controls.
-Controlling the camera via RS-232 is used for many control systems and traditional RS-232 VISCA joysticks.
-Finally UVC control provides pan, tilt and zoom controls over a USB connection to the camera.
-This control protocol can be set to either absolute or relative control for use in supported web conferencing and control software.
+Most PTZOptics cameras are controlled over IP (networked), RS-232 (via VISCA), or UVC (through a USB cable) for the USB models.
+Overall, IP control is the preferred standard for ease of use.
+Once connected, each camera is set with a static IP address or DHCP.
+Log into the camera to adjust settings and operate PTZ controls.
+Similarly, controlling the camera via RS-232 or RS-485 is used for many control systems and PTZ joysticks.
+UVC control provides pan, tilt, and zoom controls over a USB connection to the camera.

-PTZOptics cameras offer various video outputs including: HD-SDI, HDMI, USB 3.0, IP Streaming and CVBS.
-Each video cable has its own distance limitations to be aware of.
-HD-SDI cabling is preferred for long distances up to 1,000’.
+PTZOptics cameras offer various video outputs including 3G SDI, HDMI, USB 3.0, IP Streaming, and CVBS.
+Each video cable has its own distance limitations.
+3G SDI cabling is preferred for long distances up to 1,000’.
 Network cabling for IP streaming can be extended up to 328’.
-HDMI cabling can reach distances up to 50’ without requiring extensions and CVBS cabling limitations are highly dependent on the quality of cabling.
+HDMI cabling can reach distances up to 50’ without requiring extensions while CVBS cabling limitations are highly dependent on the quality of cabling.

-Every PTZOptics camera comes with a 3 year manufacture warranty.
-This warranty covers any and all manufacture defects within the first 3 years.
-This warranty does not cover actual end user damage or corruption through SDK modifications
+Every PTZOptics camera comes with a 5-year manufacturer’s warranty that covers any and all manufacturing defects within the first 5 years following purchase.
+This warranty does not cover actual end-user damage or corruption through SDK (software development kit) modifications.